fifth-postulate/postscript-whisperer/workshop/guide/src/tool/dictionary.md

 `height` ends up on top of the stack.
 That is why you have to bind them in the reverse order.

-It goes on to draw a box by moving to the lower left corner, and drawing lines to each corner in a counter-clockwise fasion.
+It goes on to draw a box by moving to the lower left corner, and drawing lines to each corner in a counter-clockwise fashion.

 ```ps
 {{#include ../../image-src/aliasing.ps:9:13}}
 ```

 ### Drawing
-The next section of code uses the defined `/box` procedure to draw, and stroke, three boxes.
+The next section of code uses the defined `box` procedure to draw, and stroke, three boxes.

 ```ps
 {{#include ../../image-src/aliasing.ps:16:20}}